 - Visit Honky Tonk Highway — Tootsie’s Orchid Lounge, Legends Corner, Second Fiddle, The Stage, Layla's Bluegrass Inn and Robert’s Western World are all experts at serving up cool longnecks and hot country music.
 You never know who you’ll see in these Lower Broadway clubs in the shadow of the Ryman.
 Willie Nelson, Kris Kristofferson, Gretchen Wilson, Dierks Bentley and other stars began their careers on Lower Broadway.

 - Nashville's Newest Sounds — Honoring musicians from stars to studio players that represent all genres of music, the Musicians Hall of Fame and Museum is housed in the Nashville Municipal Auditorium.
 From Hank Williams, Sr. to the Red Hot Chili Peppers, Motown to Southern Rock – there is truly something of interest to everyone.
 Pay homage to the Man in Black at the Johnny Cash Museum located on 3rd Avenue.
 Featuring the most comprehensive collection of Johnny Cash artifacts and memorabilia in the world, this is THE Cash venue to visit for all ages.
-Also, on Nashville's 2n Avenue is the new George Jones Museum on 2nd Avenue, which offers visitors a never-before-seen look into the life and career of the musical icon.
+Then stroll up to the George Jones Museum on 2nd Avenue, which offers visitors a never-before-seen look into the life and career of the musical icon.

 - Special Events — Winter in Nashville features a full slate of cultural celebrations, concerts, art crawls, theatrical performances, and sporting events.
 Be sure to check out the two-million indoor and outdoor Christmas lights that transform Gaylord Opryland into a winter wonderland.
 Take your family to the Nashville Ballet’s performance of the Nutcracker.
 Grab your jersey and catch all the action at a Nashville Predators hockey game, at a variety of college basketball games, or at the Franklin American Mortgage Music City Bowl.
-Ring out the old and sing in the new during Jack Daniel’s® Bash on Broadway: New Year’s Eve in Music City.
-Come and celebrate with thousands of your closest friends on Lower Broadway with free live music and a Music Note Drop® at midnight.
+Ring out the old and sing in the new during Jack Daniel’s® Music City Midnight: New Year's Eve in Nashville.
+Come and celebrate with thousands of your closest friends at Bicentennial Capitol Mall State Park with free live music and a Music Note Drop® at midnight.

 Still looking for more?